createreactapp/createreactapp.github.io/_docs/09-pillars-of-redux.md

 Unlike Flux, Redux has a single store.
 Your entire applications state is in one object.
 That means using a single reducer function is not practical.
 We'd end up with a 1000 lines file that nobody would want to read.

 Redux gives us the ability to split these reducers into separate files.
-We aren't going to dive into reducer composition in this chepter.
-We'll cover that in upcoming chepter.
+We aren't going to dive into reducer composition in this chapter.
+We'll cover that in upcoming chapter.

 ## Store